 - Religion, Textuality, and Cultural Imagination (Constance Furey, Cooper Harriss, Jeremy Schott, Sonia Velázquez, Heather Blair, Rebecca Manring, Patrick Michelson, Richard Nance, Lisa Sideris, Winnifred Sullivan)

 The M.A. in Religious Studies is normally a two-year program.
 Students have to complete 30 credit hours and demonstrate reading proficiency in one non English language of scholarship.
 In order to graduate students must complete an approved revision of a research paper, between 20-30 pages in length (not counting endnotes).
-For more information on the program please refer to our graduate guide.
+Please consult the University Graduate School Bulletin for detailed information about University and departmental requirements.

 For information on funding please refer to the graduate funding guide.